k1kolev/info/features/ui-ux-features/app-centric-navigation-in-web-client.md

-# App-Centric Navigation Panel in ERP.net Web Client
+# App-Centric Navigation Panel in @@name Web Client

 A clear way to move inside each business area.